chuangcaleb/kiwibot/README.md

 The python package would simplify a lot of the query-searching aspect of the program, so more focus can be placed on the chat user interface aspect.
 Besides that, pulling data from a large dataset can give the illusion of a more knowledgeable, personal and realistic chatbot.

+This project was part of the Humans-AI Interactions Module.

+The report for this project can be found [here](https://docs.google.com/document/d/1E2wGUxfbE8L4w1zS6fW0pPOgOymix8UhWyN-zHXxaaQ/edit?usp=sharing).

 ## Features

 ---